-Section 60 of the Act required Council to adopt Governance Rules on or before 1 September 2020, with respect to:
+Section 60 of the Act required Council to adopt Governance Rules on or before 1 September 2020.
+Council complied with its statutory obligations when it adopted the Governance Rules on 24 August 2020; which came into effect on 1 September 2020.